luketudge/introduction-to-programming/topics/extras/glossary.md

 ## IDE

-An **I**ntegrated **D**evelopment **E**nvironment is a computer application that makes the process of programming easier.
+An Integrated Development Environment (or IDE) is a computer application that makes the process of programming easier.
 A typical IDE provides a text editor for writing the actual program, along with various tools for checking and running the contents of the program, exploring files, searching for help, etc. [Spyder](https://www.spyder-ide.org/) is the Python IDE that we use in this class.

 ## index

-An 'index' is the position of a particular item in a sequence, such as in a [list](#list) or a [tuple](#tuple).
+An 'index' is the position of a particular item in a [sequence](#sequence), such as in a [list](#list) or a [tuple](#tuple).
 Python's indexing system begins at 0.
 So the index of the first item in a sequence is 0, the index of the second item is 1, and so on.
 We can use indices to refer to an item that is stored in a sequence.
 The Python [syntax](#syntax) for using an index is to place it in square parentheses `[]` after the name of the variable that stores the sequence.
 So to print out the third item in a list called `shopping` we can type:

 ```python
 print(shopping[2])